Dartayous/gru-stock-backtester/README.md

 `gru-stock-backtester` is a deep learning-driven stock market backtesting engine that fuses GRU-based time series forecasting with customizable trading strategies.
 Designed for financial experimentation and future-facing AI applications, it empowers developers, analysts, and researchers to evaluate market behavior with confidence.

+AI-Powered Stock Backtester with GRU + Sentiment & Technical Indicators This project combines deep learning with technical analysis and sentiment simulation to create an intelligent stock trading backtester.
+Using a multivariate GRU model and rule-based trade logic, it forecasts price movement and evaluates trade decisions over a 15-year historical window.

 ## 🧰 Key Features

 - 📈 GRU-powered predictive modeling for stock price movements